scottbuckley/ethernaut-notes/README.md

 }
 ```

-This just reproduces the logic to predict the guess, and calls the CTF contract to make the 'correct' guess.
-I don't bother to check that we are on a new block since the last guess, as calling too frequently will just cause a `revert`, which will cost me nothing except some gas fees.
+This just reproduces the coin flip logic and calls the level contract to make the 'correct' guess.
+There is protection in the level contract to prevent multiple guesses in the same block, so we will need to take at least 10 blocks to make 10 guesses.
+In my attack contract I don't bother to check that we are on a new block since the last guess, as attemping to guess too frequently will just cause a `revert`, which will cost me nothing except some gas fees.

-The tricky part for a newcomer was figuring out how to call an external contract from within this contract, by address.
+The only tricky part for a total Solidity newcomer was figuring out how to call an external contract from within this contract, by address.
 It sounds like there are a few ways of doing this, but the `interface` method seems the safest and simplest.
-I manually wrote the interface myself the first time, but this didn't seem ideal, so instead I extracted the JSON ABI from the Ethernaut console with `JSON.stringify(contract.abi)`, which gave me the following:
+I manually wrote the interface myself the first time, but this didn't seem ideal, so instead I found it convenient to extract the level contract's JSON ABI from the Ethernaut console with `JSON.stringify(contract.abi)`, which gave me the following:
 ```
 [{"type":"constructor","inputs":[],"stateMutability":"nonpayable"},{"type":"function","name":"consecutiveWins","inputs":[],"outputs":[{"name":"","type":"uint256","internalType":"uint256"}],"stateMutability":"view","constant":true,"signature":"0xe6f334d7"},{"type":"function","name":"flip","inputs":[{"name":"_guess","type":"bool","internalType":"bool"}],"outputs":[{"name":"","type":"bool","internalType":"bool"}],"stateMutability":"nonpayable","signature":"0x1d263f67"}]
 ```

 This is JSON though, and while there seems to be solidity libraries to import things like this, that seems complex.
-I'm not sure if there is a simpler method to get a solidity interface from the web3js contract, but I just pasted the above into an ABI/solidity translator [here](https://bia.is/tools/abi2solidity/), which spat out the interface you can see in the code above.
+I'm not sure if there is a simpler method to get a solidity interface from the web3js contract, but I just pasted the above JSON into an ABI/solidity translator [here](https://bia.is/tools/abi2solidity/), which spat out the interface you can see in the code above.
 All I had to do was change the interface name from `GeneratedInterface` to `CoinFlip`, which wasn't even strictly necessary.

 Now I can compile and deploy this contract.
 There is a "Deploy" tab on the left bar in Remix.
-Make sure to select `CoinFlipper` instead of the `CoinFlip` interface when deploying.
+Make sure to select `CrystalBall` instead of the `CoinFlip` interface when deploying.
 Once this is done, you should see an entry under "Deployed Contracts" with a big button called "makeGuess".
-Pressing this calls the associated method on our contract on-chain, which makes a (correct) coin flip guess on the CTF contract.
+Pressing this calls the associated method on our contract on-chain, which makes a (correct) coin flip guess on the level contract.
 After the block is confirmed, you can see this working back on the Ethernaut console with `(await contract.consecutiveWins()).toNumber()`.

 > A lesson from this level: "random" is very difficult on most blockchains.

+### A note on calling other contracts from the console
-However, while pressing the button in Remix worked for me, I also wanted to know how to do this from the Ethernaut console.
+While pressing the button in Remix worked for me, I also wanted to know how to call methods on my contract from the Ethernaut console.
 It turns out this is a bit tricky if you use web3js `Contract`s, but I'll show you the first way I got this working.
-First, I had to get the ABI and deployed address of my new `CoinFlipper` contract from Remix, which I used in the following on the Ethernaut console:
+First, I had to get the ABI and deployed address of my new `CrystalBall` contract from Remix, which I used in the following on the Ethernaut console:
 ```
 var flipperABI = [paste ABI here];
 var flipperAddress = "[paste address here]";